itdxer/neupy/site/2015/09/21/password_recovery.rst

     ...                  str2bin(generate_password(20, 20)))
     70

-As we can see two randomly generated passwords are very similar to each other (approximetly 70% of bits are the same).
+As we can see two randomly generated passwords are very similar to each other (approximetly 70% (:math:`100 * (240 - 70) / 240`) of bits are the same).
-But If we compare randomly generated password and random binary vector we will see the difference.
+But If we compare randomly generated password to random binary vector we will see the difference.

 .. code-block:: python